All Episodes

 No military reason at all.

-Pure liberalism is as reasons.
+Pure liberalism as reasons.

-Uh, and they're absurd.
+And they're absurd.

-They're ridiculous, and they secure defeat.
+And they secure defeat.

-And I guarantee you the Democrats would love for there to be this notion in the voters' minds of defeat in Iraq while the president is a Republican.
+And I guarantee you, the Democrats would love for there to be this notion in the voters' minds of defeat in Iraq while the president is a Republican.

 This is a pure political calculation.